dev-xo/remix-saas/README.md

 ## Quickstart

 Stripe Stack has support for SQLite and PostgreSQL database based on Prisma.
-On setup, the installer will prompt you to select the database your project will run on.
-Also depending on your choice, template will update the files required to successfully deploy to Fly.io
+The installer will prompt you to select the database your project will run on.
+Based on this choice, deployment files will be updated, allowing a successfull deploy to Fly.io

 To get started, run the following commands in your console: